The 9 Best Cooling Sheets for Comfortable Sleep All Summer Long − Airy, Lightweight, and Breathable Picks for All Budgets

 - Prone to wrinkling

-If you're a seriously hot sleeper, or you live in a warm climate, then you'll appreciate these cooling eucalyptus sheet set.
-These sheets aren't just thermoregulating: they're actively cool to the touch.
-During a heatwave over summer, I called on this sheet set to keep me cool and dry.
-The only downside is that they're a little high-maintenance: I've found that the Sijo AiryWeight Eucalyptus Sheet Set easily wrinkles in the wash.
+If you're a seriously hot sleeper, or you live in a warm climate, then you'll appreciate this cooling eucalyptus sheet set.
+These sheets aren't just thermoregulating: They're actively cool to the touch.
+During a heatwave over the summer, I called on this sheet set to keep me cool and dry.
+They're also asthma and allergy-friendly, and naturally hypoallergenic.
+The only downside is that they're a little high-maintenance, as I've found this set wrinkles easily in the wash.
 If I were you, I'd hang them on the line and let gravity get to work.

-As H&G's resident Sleep Editor, I lead a team of product testers across the country in the search to find the world's best bed sheets.
+As Homes & Gardens' resident Sleep Editor, I lead a team of product testers across the country in the search to find the world's best bed sheets.
 We sample the sheets in our own homes for a minimum of 30 days to give an accurate indication of long-term performance.
-We assess each sheet set against the same criteria: look and feel; thermoregulation; and durability.
+We assess each sheet set against the same criteria: Look and feel; thermoregulation; and durability.

 First, we describe the look and feel of the sheets, noting how they feel against our skin and how they lie on the bed.
 To assess thermoregulation, we switch off our AC to sleep through heat waves and cold snaps, noting down any nights that we wake up in a sweat.
-To assess durability, we clean the sheets according to the instructions on their care tag: then, we remake the bed and carry on testing, considering how the feel of the fabric changes with nightly wear and tear.
+To assess durability, we clean the sheets according to the instructions on their care tag.
+Then, we remake the bed and carry on testing, considering how the feel of the fabric feels with nightly wear and tear.

 FAQs

-If you're looking for other ways to keep cool, I suggest you invest in one of the best cooling mattress protectors to keep your bed looking clean and your body feeling fresh.
-For hot sleepers who still like a layer, I recommend the best cooling comforter.
+If you're looking for other ways to keep cool, I suggest you invest in one of the best cooling mattress toppers and pads to keep your bed looking clean and your body feeling fresh.

 Design expertise in your inbox – from inspiring decorating ideas and beautiful celebrity homes to practical gardening advice and shopping round-ups.